 Two hundred years after his death, the large Polish community in Chicago wished to have a holiday to celebrate this part of their heritage.
 It became an official holiday in 1978.

 I asked our Pawel, our Private Tour Coordinator/Tour Guide/Resident Polish Person, for his recommendations on how to have a fun and authentic Pulaski Day celebration.
 All four recommendations are within an easy walk of each other.
-You can explore three out of four on our Old Polonia and Wicker Park Food Tour as well.
+You can explore three out of four on a custom neighborhood tour as well.

 #1.
 Polish Museum Ceremony for Pulaski Day